Outdoor Essentials

 A NOTE ON DOGS

 • Due to the presence of bear, moose, fox, coyote, mountain lion, and porcupine, it is recommended to keep your dog(s) on a leash.
+Learn more about safe wildlife interactions.

 • Dogs must be on hand-held leashes at all times while in the Indian Peaks and James Peak Wilderness areas; failure to leash your dog may result in fines.